jai-sandhu/Assignment3Part1/README.md

 ##
     BodyType/WaterBodyName?date=MM-DD-YYYY&system={0or1}

-The body type is either a river or lake.
+BodyType is either a river or a lake.

 WaterBodyName defines the name of the river or lake.